Performance Summary and Highlights

 These goals identify short-term outcomes that are meaningful to the public and demonstrate progress toward achieving the GSA strategic goals.
 Visit performance.gov for more information on GSA's performance against these priority goals.

 - Generate savings through acquisition programs.
-By September 30, 2017, FAS will save $9.5 billion ($4.7 billion during FY 2016 and $4.8 billion during FY 2017) through its programs that provide goods and services to the federal government.
-FAS will achieve savings through steady growth of currently established programs and new initiatives that align with the future goal of the federal government (FY2016/2017 targets are currently preliminary).
+By September 30, 2017, GSA's Federal Acquisition Services (FAS) will save $10.4 billion ($5.2 billion during FY 2016 and $5.2 billion during FY 2017) through its programs that provide goods and services to the federal government.
+FAS will achieve savings through steady growth of currently established programs and new initiatives that align with the future goals of the federal government.

 - Generate savings by negotiating 55 percent of leases at or below market rates.
 GSA will generate savings for taxpayers by negotiating 55 percent of the lease office space agreements at or below market rates in FY 2016 and FY 2017.

 This section provides an overview of GSA’s performance against strategic goals.
 A complete analysis of GSA’s successes and challenges related to FY 2016 performance targets will be included in the Annual Performance Report.

 Savings – Provide savings to federal departments and agencies.
 GSA uses our purchasing power and expertise to deliver costeffective real estate, acquisition and technology solutions to federal departments and agencies.